©Larry Headley "French Laundry Day" 1st Place Travel N4C May 2022

 North Central Camera Club Council (N4C) Competition

 N4C competition is competition among 37 clubs in a 11-state area.
-While their rules for submission are close to our club’s, you should refer to the council’s specific guidelines at http://n4c.us/N4C_Contest_Rules_2020-2021.pdf The major difference between N4C competition and our club’s is that N4C has a “Black & White” category where we have substituted a “Homework” category.
+While their rules for submission are close to our club’s, you should refer to the council’s specific guidelines at http://n4c.us/N4C_Contest_Rules_2023-2024.pdf

 Normally each member may submit one entry per category with a maximum of six entries per member AND a club quota of eight maximum within a category.
 When our club is asked to judge a category for N4C (ie. Nature), then we are not allowed to submit entries for that category that month.
 This is made up in the following month when our club is allowed to double our Nature entries.
 When we have more entries from members than are allowed, we will have a runoff within the club to determine which will be submitted to N4C.